Ball Lightning as a profound manifestation of the Dark Matter physics: Concluding comments and Future Developments

 We already formulated the basic results demonstrating the consistency of the proposal (\ref{eq:proposal}) with observed BL features in Sect. \ref{sect:comments}.
 We do not need to repeat these results again.
 Instead, we focus here on possible future tests of the proposal (\ref{eq:proposal}).
-Before we formulate the basic idea for the test we would like to make few comments on observed CR-like events which are very hard to explain within conventional framework and modelling.
+Before we formulate the basic idea for the test we would like to make few comments on observed anomalous and mysterious cosmic rays (CR)-like events which are very hard to explain within conventional framework and modelling.
 These events are strongly associated with thunderstorm and lightning events in the area, similar to BL events discussed in this work.

 In particular, the Telescope Array (TA) collaboration \cite{Abbasi:2017rvx,Okuda_2019} reported the observations of mysterious bursts when at least three air showers were recorded within 1 ms which cannot occur with conventional high energy CR (it should be days or event months for two or more consecutive energetic CR events hit the same area).
 These TA mysterious bursts are associated with lightning events in the area.
 We proposed in \cite{Zhitnitsky:2020shd} that these puzzling events could be related to the AQN-induced events.
-In fact, in ref. \cite{Zhitnitsky:2020shd} we used the same formula (\ref{Phi2}) for estimation of the TA mysterious bursts which was used for estimation of the BL frequency of appearance in (\ref{BL-flux2}).
+In fact, in ref. \cite{Zhitnitsky:2020shd} we used the same formula (\ref{Phi2}) for estimation of the rate of TA mysterious bursts which was used for estimation of the BL frequency of appearance in (\ref{BL-flux2}).
 We explained the rareness of these TA mysterious bursts precisely in the same way as the rareness of BL events.

 Similar ``Exotic Events" recorded by the AUGER collaboration \cite{PierreAuger:2021int,2019EPJWC.19703003C,Colalillo:2017uC} are also associated with thunderstorm activity in the area.
 These events also cannot be explained by canonical CR modelling.
 At the same time, these ``Exotic Events" recorded by the AUGER collaboration can be explained within AQN framework as argued in \cite{Zhitnitsky:2022swb}.
 Furthermore, the rareness of these ``Exotic Events" is also explained in the AQN framework by same formula (\ref{Phi2}) and it is consistent with counting of the ``Exotic Events" by the AUGER collaboration.